wspl/creeper/Readme.md

 ![Creeper](https://raw.githubusercontent.com/wspl/creeper/master/art/Creeper.png)
 ## About

 Creeper is a *next-generation* crawler which fetches web page by creeper script.
 As a cross-platform embedded crawler, you can use it for your news app, subscribe program, etc.

+**Warning:** At present this project is still under development, please do not use in the production environment.

 ## Get Started